-The Security Executive Council (SEC)
+About the Security Executive Council

 The SEC is the leading research and advisory firm focused on corporate security risk mitigation solutions.
 Having worked with hundreds of companies and organizations we have witnessed the proven practices that produce the most positive transformation.
-Our subject matter experts have deep expertise in all aspects of risk mitigation strategy; they strategize with security leaders to transform security programs into more capable and valued centers of excellence.
-Watch our 3-minute video or visit our website to learn more: https://www.securityexecutivecouncil.com
+Our subject matter experts have deep expertise in all aspects of security risk mitigation strategy; they collaborate with security leaders to transform security programs into more capable and valued centers of excellence.
+Watch our 3-minute video to learn more.